misteryco/Company-CRM-Example/README.md

 The app need a working CLOUDINARY account for photo and logo upload and serve.

+The project app uses environment variables to hide sensitive information.

 HOW TO BUILD:

 - In a new vnv: